PaddlePaddle/Paddle/doc/fluid/dev/releasing_process_en.md

 Each time we release a new PaddlePaddle version, we should follow the below steps:

-1. Fork a new branch from `develop` named `release/[version]`, e.g. `release/0.10.0`.
-1. Push a new tag on the release branch, the tag name should be like `[version]rc.patch`.
-The first tag should be `0.10.0rc1`, and the second should be `0.10.0.rc2` and so on.
-1. After that, we should do:
-  * Run all regression test on the Regression Test List (see PaddlePaddle TeamCity CI), to confirm that this release has no major bugs.
-        * If regression test fails, we must fix those bugs and create a new `release/[version]` branch from previous release branch.
-    * Modify `python/setup.py.in`, change the version number and change `ISTAGED` to `True`.
-    * Publish PaddlePaddle release wheel packages to pypi (see below instructions for detail).
-    * Update the Docker images (see below instructions for detail).
-1. After above step, merge `release/[version]` branch to master and push a tag on the master commit, then merge `master` to `develop`.
-1. Update the Release Note.

 1. Create a new release branch from `develop`，named `release/[version]`.
 E.g.，`release/0.10.0`
 2. Create a new tag for the release branch, tag format: `version-rc.Patch`.
-The first tag is `0.10.0-rc0`。
+E.g. the first tag is `0.10.0-rc0`。
 3. New release branch normally doesn't accept new features or optimizations.
 QA will test on the release branch.
 Developer should develop based on `develop` branch.
 4. If QA or Developer find bugs.
 They should first fix and verity on `develop` branch.
 Then cherry-pick to the release branch.
 Wait until the release branch is stable.
 5. If necessary, create a new tag on the relese branch, e.g. `0.10.0-rc1`.
 Involve more users to try it and repeat step 3-4.